xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 Timestamp
 -1491942788950000000

+You might have noticed that "interface-name" is one of the Tag Names, not a Field Key above.
+That's because the metrics.json file had ```"tag" : true``` for interface-name.
+Any entry in the metrics.json file with that tag will be added to the Tag Names in the Line Protocol and not sent as a Field Key.

+Also good to know: if you don't have an entry in the metrics.json file, then that data point will not be posted to influxdb, even if the router sends that data to Pipeline.
+That's actually a good thing!
+Because bulk data collection is more efficient for the router, the router stream at the container level of the YANG model.
+That means you will sometimes receive more data than you actually need.
+Pipeline gives you the ability to filter what data gets passed on to your time series database.

+Second,

 If the path you are streaming is already described in the metrics.json (as this one is), there is nothing to do.
 Adding objects to the metrics.json will be the topic of a future tutorial.

 ### Running Pipeline